g-ongenae/assert-or-boom/doc/or/orUnavailableForLegalReasons.md

 # orUnavailableForLegalReasons

-Throw a Boom.Unavailable For Legal Reasons if the previous assertions where false.
+Throw a Boom.Unavailable For Legal Reasons if the previous assertions were false.

 ## Skeleton